 Pediatric Resident, Department of Pediatrics, School of Medicine, Zahedan University of Medical Sciences, Zahedan, Iran.

-Background: Nephrotic syndrome (NS) defined as massive loss of urinary protein results triad of hypoalbuminemia, hyperlipidemia and edema. we determine the frequency of clinical symptoms, laboratory findings and treatment response in Children with Nephrotic Syndrome.
+Nephrotic syndrome (NS), defined as massive loss of urinary protein results in a triad of hypoalbuminemia, hyperlipidemia and edema.
+We aimed to determine the frequency of clinical symptoms, laboratory findings and treatment response in children with Nephrotic Syndrome.

-Methods: We conducted a longitudinal retrospective study from 2009 to 2019 at a single regional pediatric center on 206 children (up to 14 years) with NS were selected from all clinical records files.
-Parameters extracted included age, sex, presenting symptoms, blood pressure and laboratory information include complete blood count, urine analysis, 24-hour urinary protein excretion, creatinine clearance, serum electrolytes, serum urea and creatinine levels, total protein and albumin, triglyceride and cholesterol, acute phase reactant, treatment and outcome.
+Materials and Methods: We conducted a longitudinal retrospective study from 2009 to 2019 at a single regional pediatric center, Zahedan, Iran, on 206 children (up to 14 years) with NS that were selected from all clinical records files.
+Parameters extracted included age, sex, presenting symptoms, blood pressure.
+Laboratory information included complete blood count, urine analysis, 24-hour urinary protein excretion, creatinine clearance, serum electrolytes, serum urea and creatinine levels, total protein and albumin, triglyceride and cholesterol, acute phase reactant, treatment and outcome.
 All the data extracted were recorded in pre-prepared forms.

-Conclusion: The most common clinical symptom in nephrotic syndrome was edema followed by nausea and vomiting and abdominal pain.
-There have been some differences in treatment response in these patients around the world, which may be due to differences in race and genetics.
+The most common clinical symptom in nephrotic syndrome was edema followed by nausea and vomiting and abdominal pain.